THINKING ABOUT THE GREAT QUESTIONS OF HUMAN EXISTENCE

-Even the most seemingly-solidly proven answers were open to question as humanity evolved into an organism which had a great capacity for understanding, for high levels of reasoning, for exploratory methods which could open doors to ideas never before considered.
+Even the most seemingly-solid answers were open to question as humanity evolved into an organism which had a great capacity for understanding, for high levels of reasoning, for exploratory methods which could open doors to ideas never before considered.

 Questioners in ancient times were often seen as heretics, as sorcerers, as eccentrics whose wild ideas were dangerous to the established order.
-As religions became more institutionalized, questioners of the orthodox answers were often anathematized, or excommunicated, from the body of believers.
+As religions became more institutionalized, questioners of the orthodox answers were often anathematized or excommunicated, from the body of believers, even executed.

 As we consider what Unitarian Universalist theology has become, as it diverged from orthodox Christianity, it is useful to draw a general timeline of our theological history.

-We are a descendent of the religion established in the wake of Jesus’ ministry on earth, 2000 years ago.
-However, when that religion (now called Christianity) institutionalized the doctrine that the Divine was three Beings in one (now called the Trinity and defined as the Father, the Son and the Holy Spirit), our religious ancestors disagreed.
-At that time, this heretical strand of belief was called anti-Trinitarianism but gradually acquired the name Unitarian, for its understanding of the Divine as one Being.
+We are a descendent of the religion established in the wake of the prophet Jesus’ ministry on earth, over 2000 years ago.
+However, when that religion (now called Christianity) institutionalized the doctrine that the Divine was three Beings in one (now called the Trinity and defined as the Father, the Son, and the Holy Spirit), our religious ancestors disagreed.
+At that time, this heretical strand of belief was called anti-Trinitarianism but gradually acquired the name Unitarian, for its understanding of the Divine as One Being.

-Some years, perhaps centuries, later, Universalism as a religious idea, also heretical, formed in response to the idea of hell and eternal damnation for unbelievers.
-Our religious ancestors observed the nature of God and decided that if indeed God was love, then God would not condemn beloved children to eternal hellfire, even if they misbehaved badly.
-This too was considered a heretical idea and was an underground movement across Europe before moving to the American Colonies.
+Some years, perhaps centuries later, Universalism as a religious idea, also heretical, formed in response to the idea of hell and eternal damnation for nonbelievers.
+Our religious ancestors observed the nature of God and decided that if God was love, then God would not condemn beloved children to eternal hellfire, even if they misbehaved badly.
+This too was considered a heretical idea and was an underground movement across Europe before moving to the American colonies.

-During the Enlightment period of the 18th century, when reason was advocated as the primary source and legitimacy for authority, scientific inquiry and democratic principles began to make an impact upon religious and political life, spreading rapidly across the European continent and into the fledgling United States of America.
+During the Enlightenment period of the 18th century, when reason was advocated as the primary source and legitimacy for authority, scientific inquiry, and democratic principles, reason began to make an impact upon religious and political life, spreading rapidly across the European continent and into the fledgling United States of America.

 In 1961, the American Unitarian Association and the Universalist Church of America, seeing that their numbers were small but that their open-minded approach to theology was similar, joined forces and became the Unitarian Universalist Association, probably the most liberal of all the protestant denominations which grew out of early Christian roots.

 Over the decades since the merger of these two small but influential denominations, our UU theology has been modified.
-Today Unitarian does not mean a belief in the Unity, the Oneness of God as much as it means a belief in the Unity, the Oneness of the human species and the understanding that all humans are related to each other and are a part of the interdependent web of all existence.
+Today Unitarian does not mean a belief in the Unity, the Oneness of God, as much as it means a belief in the Unity, the Oneness of the human species and the understanding that all humans are related to one another and are a part of the interdependent web of all existence.

 Today, Universalist does not mean a belief in heaven for all, as much as it means a dedication to acceptance and understanding of the great diversity of the earth and of the human community, seeing that diversity as essential to a healthy and productive life that must be available to all.

-We work hard at respect for individual and divergent viewpoints; within this congregation we have Christians, we have Jews, we have Buddhists, we have atheists and agnostics, we have Deists and none-of-the-above.
-We have lifelong Unitarians and Universalists and Unitarian Universalists!
+We work hard at respect for individuals and divergent viewpoints; within this congregation we have Christians, we have Jews, we have Buddhists, we have atheists and agnostics, we have Deists and and pagans and none of the above.
+We have lifelong Unitarians and Universalists and Unitarian Universalists.

 Our aim in this congregation is not to dwell on the differing theologies we may hold, for we understand at a very deep level that it is our behavior toward each other and the earth that matters.
 Our theologies may inform that behavior, but our principles guide us toward a common set of goals, emphasizing our responsibility to treat each other with respect, kindness, and humility.

-Let’s pause for a moment of silent reflection and prayer.
+Let’s pause for a time of silent reflection and prayer.

 BENEDICTION: Our worship service, our time of shaping worth together, is ended, but our service to the world begins again as we leave this place.
 Let us go in peace, remembering that we all have questions about what it means to be who we are and what our lives should be.
 May we be patient as we seek our answers, looking to each other for the emotional and spiritual and mental connections we crave, and may we strive to live with open hearts and minds, so that our answers are not rigid but loving and accepting of those with other answers.
 Amen, Shalom, Salaam, and Blessed Be.